alphagov/prototype-kit-training/source/cheatsheets/cheatsheets.md

 ### Create repositories

+A Git repository is a virtual storage of your project.
+It allows you to save versions of your code, which you can access when needed.

-Creates a new local repository with the specified name.
+Creates a new local repository with the specified name:

 ```
 $ git init [project-name]
 ```

-Downloads a project and its entire version history.
+Downloads a project and its entire version history:

 ```
 $ git clone [url]